juju/jujusvg/README.md

 Installation
 ------------

-To start using the charm store, first ensure you have a valid Go environment, then run the following:
+To start using jujusvg, first ensure you have a valid Go environment, then run the following:

     go get github.com/juju/jujusvg